 Let’s Get Functional:

-The Tibialis Anterior originates from the lateral (outside) condyles and proximal lateral shaft of the tibia (shin bone) and attaches to base of the big toe.
+The Tibialis Anterior originates from the lateral (outside) condyles and proximal lateral shaft of the tibia (shin bone) and attaches to the base of the big toe.
 This origin is right next to the insertion of the Infrapatellar tendon.
 The Tibialis anterior is responsible for ankle dorsiflexion and foot inversion (rolling foot in).
-When you have flat feet or have increased foot pronation the Tibialis has to work harder than it needs to.
-This increased work can lead to tendinosis or tendonitis which is inflammation of the tendon that sits next to your infra patellar tendon.
+When you have flat feet or have increased foot pronation, the Tibialis has to work harder than it needs to.
+This increased work can lead to inflammation of the tendon that sits next to your infrapatellar tendon.
 Or even compression of the nerves/arteries of the knee and anterior shin.

 How to Fix Knee Pain: